Equalities minister quits, citing ‘atmosphere of hostility’ for LGBT+ people

 The minister is the latest in a string of parliamentarians to quit, telling Prime Minister Boris Johnson in a letter that he “can no longer defend policies I fundamentally disagree with”.

-But he told the Women and Equalities Committee he believes Parliament is “on the whole” not transphobic.
+But he told the Women and Equalities Committee much of this is down to misinformation or lack of knowledge, and he believes Parliament is “on the whole” not transphobic.

 He told the committee on Wednesday afternoon: “My fundamental belief is that Parliament is an accepting place, rightly is a questioning place.